night-codes/orangebox/README.md

 ## A Little More
 ### File server
-For this future used [node-static](https://github.com/cloudhead/node-static) Server:
+For this feature used [node-static](https://github.com/cloudhead/node-static) Server:
 ```js
 var app = require('orangebox').app();